yodkwtf/data-structures-and-alogrithms/Data Structures/Trees/binary-trees.md

 #### Balanced vs Unbalanced Trees

 This happens when all the child nodes keep getting added at one side of the parent node and essentially the tree basically ends up like a Linked List (try to visualize a linear branch).
-This makes the Big-O change to O(n) which is not at all ideal.
+This makes the Big-O change to O(n) which is not ideal.

 Hence we should always try to keep a balanced tree.

-For the real world, there are trees which automatically balance themselves.
+In the real world, there are trees that automatically balance themselves.
 For eg:

 - AVL Trees
 - Red Black Trees